marianzange/iopanic/content/page/about.md

 ![Schroedinger's cat feeding on top quarks](/images/particle_disposal.jpg)

-I study physics at <a href="http://www.tum.edu">Technical University of Munich (TUM)</a> and <a href="http://www.uni-muenchen.de">Ludwig-Maximilians University (LMU)</a>.
-I can get pretty excited about anything physics related, especially if it involves quantum mechanics and particle physics.
+I'm a freelance software engineer and devops expert with more than 10 years of experience.
+I'm mostly focused on architecting complex systems and processes.
+But I also do a lot of hands on coding across the entire spectrum from mobile to algorithms.
+In the past I've co-founded several venture capital backed technology startups, the last one being <i>ezeep</i>, a cloud printing service (acquired by Cortado).

-Before going back to university to have fun with physics, I've co-founded several venture capital backed technology startups (the last one being ezeep).
-Besides studying I'm a freelance software engineer and technical product lead.
+Besides my work, I study physics at <a href="http://www.tum.edu">Technical University of Munich (TUM)</a> and <a href="http://www.uni-muenchen.de">Ludwig-Maximilians University (LMU)</a>.
+My main interest is in the area of high energy physics, especially neutrino physics.

-If you want to learn more about my CV, feel free to check out my LinkedIn profile, google my name if you want to be one of the creepy people or just send me an email and ask.
+I'm currently not available to join any projects, but feel free to contact me.
+You never know what the future might bring.
+And please, be one of the cool kids and use my PGP key.

-<b>You can contact me at <a href="mailto:marian.zange@tum.de"><b>marian.zange@tum.de</b></a> <a href="http://pgp.mit.edu/pks/lookup?op=vindex&search=0x8E1275E0773E6126">(PGP Key ID 773E6126)</a></b>
+<b>Email me at <a href="mailto:marian.zange@tum.de"><b>marian.zange@tum.de</b></a> <a href="http://pgp.mit.edu/pks/lookup?op=vindex&search=0x8E1275E0773E6126">(PGP Key ID 773E6126)</a></b>